 - How to gain admission easily into Nigeria Universities

 - How to study online course and earn a degree

 WAEC subject combination (requirements) for Common Law

 You’re expected to have at least 5 credits on the required WAEC subject combination needed to study Common Law in Nigeria universities.
 This subject combination is also applicable to other O’level exams such as NECO AND GCE.
-The O level requirement, that is, the required WAEC subject combination for Common Law must include:
+The required WAEC subject combination (O level requirement) for Common Law must include:

 These listed subjects are compulsory for anyone writing WAEC and other O level examinations.
 I will advise you to include a Language in your O level subjects.
 For the record, if you are one of those students seeking admission into any universities, college or polytechnics in Lagos State, Yoruba Language is compulsory for Common Law.
 So now that you know the compulsory O level subject requirement to study Common Law, let also look at JAMB UTME and Direct requirements.